|Fraysse Haut||Self Catering||Flexible||3||8||3||Sofabed|

 Please read the guest reviews on our own website which will give you an insight into what previous guests have loved about staying here.
 We have had many return bookings and happy visitors and met some wonderful people, many of whom became friends and like us, fell in love with the area, and some even bought their own properties.

-Note that prices are for the Barn for 2 - 4 people; the Tower is an optional extra except in high summer when it is priced in for full occupancy.
-The only extra charge is taxe de sejour - French stay tax, which is .80 cts per person over 18, per night, payable separately and goes to improving local tourist services and facilities.
+The taxe de sejour - French stay tax, which is .80 cts per person over 18, per night, is payable only in euros; it is levied by the tourist office and goes to improving local services and facilities.

 Large pine dining table seats 8-10.
 Open-plan dining/kitchen with two steps up to the living room.
 Outside the kitchen is an undercover dining area with a round wooden table and an arched opening onto the courtyard (see photos).

 Open-plan living room with french doors onto the courtyard.
 This is a light, bright double height room with Velux roof windows, retaining the character of the barn with the old beams and roof trusses; a wooden staircase leads to the gallery, which would have been the hay loft.